 Caveat: What follows is not a substitute for professional advice.
 These ideas have been accumulated over dozens of years of dealing with our own injuries and those of our athletes.
 Over those years we’ve developed some very general suggestions on the subject that we’d like to share.
-Every athlete and every injury is different and so making blanket recommendations is risky.
-We put forth these suggestions knowing that they help in *most* cases, but maybe not yours.
-Remember that there is no substitute of in-person, hand-on evaluation by a sports rehab professional.
+Every athlete and every injury is different, so making blanket recommendations is risky.
+We put forth these suggestions knowing that they help in most cases, but maybe not yours.
+Remember that there is no substitute for in-person, hands-on evaluation by a sports rehab professional.

-If you are a runner, skier or climber, and especially if you’re doing all three your chances of getting injured, perhaps seriously, sometime in your career are probably better then 50%.
+If you are a runner, skier, or climber, and especially if you’re doing all three, your chances of getting injured, perhaps seriously, sometime in your career are probably better than 50 percent.
 How you deal with that injury will determine how quickly, if ever, that you are able to return to the activities that are such a big part of who you are.
 We see and hear from quite a few mountain athletes looking for guidance in recovering from injury.

-In this article we’re going to look at two categories of injury since they require slightly different approaches.
+In this article we’re going to look at two categories of injury that require slightly different approaches.

-1) Overuse: This type of injury is caused by repetitive stress that often goes either unnoticed or ignored until it can’t be ignored any longer.
-It’s the niggling pain and tightness in your calf that you have to warm up through (that’s actually when the endorphins kick in masking the pain) that “suddenly” becomes Achilles Tendonitis.
+- Overuse: This type of injury is caused by repetitive stress that often goes either unnoticed or ignored until it can’t be ignored any longer.
+It’s the niggling pain and tightness in your calf that you have to warm up through (that’s actually when the endorphins kick in masking the pain) that “suddenly” becomes Achilles tendonitis.

-1) Pain.
-You know the difference between good pain (which is more like discomfort) and injury pain (something doesn’t feel right in that shoulder or knee) right?
+You know the difference between good pain (which is more like discomfort) and injury pain (something doesn’t feel right in that shoulder or knee), right?
 You should figure this out or you are going to have a very short athletic career.
-When you feel a pain.
-Slow or stop until it either resolves or at least diminishes.
-Don’t hesitate to walk, call for a ride or even hitch hike home.
+When you feel a pain, slow or stop until it either resolves or at least diminishes.
+Don’t hesitate to walk, call for a ride, or even hitchhike home.
 By all means don’t ignore it just so you can finish the workout/climb.

-2) Prevention: It is much easier to prevent overuse injuries than it is to cure them once they become apparent.
+It is much easier to prevent overuse injuries than it is to cure them once they become apparent.
 Above all you need to be proactive with your body maintenance.
 Recovery has to become a part of your training routine.
 Recovery is not just plopping down on the couch with a beer after a run.
 It is actively attending to the overused muscles and fascia.
-Massage is great but a luxury that most can’t afford on a near daily basis.
-Instead rolling, either with a foam roller or a ball should become your go-to method for injury prevention.
+Massage is great but a luxury that most can’t afford on a near-daily basis.
+Instead, rolling—either with a foam roller or a ball—should become your go-to method for injury prevention.

-3) Kitchen Sink.
-Once injured though, the kitchen sink should include the following.
-You don’t care which one, or which combo is effective so do them all.
+Once you are injured, though, the kitchen sink should include the following.
+You don’t care which one, or which combo, is effective so do them all.

-a.
-Rest.
-Your body is remarkable adept at healing itself if given the opportunity
+- Rest: Your body is remarkably adept at healing itself if given the opportunity.

-c.
-NSAIDs with Vitamin I (Ibuprofen) being the most common
+- NSAIDs, with vitamin I (Ibuprofen) being the most common

-e.
-If no change in a few days of the above: Seek professional help
+- If there is no change after a few days of the above: Seek professional help

-4) Do not return to normal training abruptly, after a few days of the above treatments, as if nothing was wrong.
-There’s a good chance that doing so will get you into a cycle of re-injury and partial healing.
+Do not return to normal training abruptly, after a few days of the above treatments, as if nothing was wrong.
+There’s a good chance that doing so will get you into a cycle of reinjury and partial healing.
 A very gradual return to full loading is required.
 How long and gradual?
-We can’t tell you that here but it is probably longer and more gradual than you think is reasonable.
-Plan on one day of light load (gradually increasing from day to day). for every day of training you have missed.
+We can’t tell you that here, but it is probably longer and more gradual than you think is reasonable.
+Plan on one day of light load (gradually increasing from day to day) for every day of training you have missed.

 We’re very aware of the difficulty of implementing these strategies.
 The cruel reality is that your torn Achilles does not care that you have a race coming up.
 That tweak in your shoulder that prevents you from doing a strong Gaston is unmoved by the fact that the weather window for your project is closing.
 Lamenting will get you nowhere.
 Life is not fair.

-1) Do the assigned rehab every day, even twice a day.
-Don’t do it only on your weekly Physical Therapist visits for the 6 weeks your insurance pays for PT.
+- Do the assigned rehab every day, even twice a day.
+Don’t do it only on your weekly visits to the physical therapist for the six weeks your insurance pays for PT.
 That’s THE surest way to get a poor outcome.

-2) Listen to the PT and doc very carefully and follow their instructions about reintroducing activities.
-Getting re-injured is costly, and not just financially
+- Listen to the PT and doc very carefully and follow their instructions about reintroducing activities.
+Getting reinjured is costly, and not just financially.

-3) Your strength, mobility and functionality will be compromised, perhaps seriously and perhaps for the rest of your life.
+- Your strength, mobility, and functionality will be compromised, perhaps seriously and perhaps for the rest of your life.
 You can work through huge setbacks but don’t expect to be “like new” after you’ve broken bones in, or close to, a joint, or ruptured or torn ligaments.

-4) Start a strength training program.
-Once you are cleared by the doc and PT for weight bearing exercise consider prioritizing strength training.
+- Start a strength training program.
+Once you are cleared by the doc and PT for weight-bearing exercise, consider prioritizing strength training.
 Start with a general strength program because you’ve probably been laid up for weeks.
 This general strength base will be your insurance policy against future injuries.
 With serious joint injuries you will need to keep this strength focus for the rest of your life or you will lose function.

-5) This is going to be tough mentally.
+- This is going to be tough mentally.
 Set yourself up for success.
 Plan appropriate goals to help motivate you during this lengthy recovery period.
-Start smaller than you might have otherwise so that you set attainable encouraging, intermediate goals.
+Start smaller than you might have otherwise so that you set attainable, encouraging intermediate goals.

-We are not sports-rehab professionals and the range of injuries is too broad to attempt a comprehensive list.
-But, we’ve seen many recurring injuries that do seem to lend themselves to self-treatment.
-Following is a list of some of the more common ones we have dealt with and the remedies that seem to help and are certainly worth trying in your kitchen sink approach.
+We are not sports-rehab professionals, and the range of injuries is too broad to attempt a comprehensive list.
+But we’ve seen many recurring injuries that do seem to lend themselves to self-treatment.
+Following is a list of some of the more common ones we have dealt with and the remedies that seem to help.
+These remedies are certainly worth trying in your kitchen sink approach.

-• Knee pain: Most common with runners and often under the patella (knee cap), especially when going down stairs.
-One cause of this pain can be tight hip (gluteal and tensor fascia latae) and quadriceps muscles all of which can pull on the Iliotibial band (IT band) and the knee cap.
+Most common with runners and often under the patella (kneecap), especially when going downstairs.
+One cause of this pain can be tight hip (gluteal and tensor fascia latae) and quadriceps muscles, all of which can pull on the iliotibial band (IT band) and the kneecap.
 Relief can be had by extensive rolling of the lateral hip muscles and the lateral quadriceps.
 This condition usually responds very fast to treatment but needs constant maintenance.
-For the scientifically minded, here is a good overview of the current medical thinking on Patellar Tendonitis.
+For the scientifically minded, here is a good overview of the current medical thinking on patellar tendonitis.

-• Calf Pain: Often a tear in one of the ankle extensors like the gastrocnemius or soleus.
-Rest, heat (to keep it loose) and rolling or massage.
-Do not stretch a torn muscle till pain free.
+Calf pain can be the result of a tear in one of the ankle extensors like the gastrocnemius or soleus.
+Try rest, heat (to keep it loose), and rolling or massage.
+Do not stretch a torn muscle until you are pain free.
 You will just keep reinjuring that already weakened spot.

-• Achilles Tendonitis: This is another really nasty one that can take months and even years to resolve.
-The Achilles tendon (the cord felt just above the heel) should be firm and hard and about 2cm in diameter.
-Serious Achilles tendonitis can result in doubling of the thickness (compare to the healthy tendon) and a soft pulpy feel.
+This is another really nasty one that can take months and even years to resolve.
+The Achilles tendon (the cord felt just above the heel) should be firm and hard and about 2 centimeters in diameter.
+Serious Achilles tendonitis can result in a doubling of the thickness (compare to the healthy tendon) and a soft, pulpy feel.
 It will also be very tender when palpated.
-Nothing to do for this but rest, heat and NSAIDs.
+Nothing to do for this but rest, heat, and NSAIDs.
 Do not train on this condition or you may have it for years.

-• Shoulder: When the big prime mover muscles around the shoulders overpower the smaller stabilizer muscles, the head of the humerus can move out of place.
-Having this happen repeatedly under high loads as can happen when repeatedly will often tear one or more of the smaller shoulder stabilizers (the group of which is referred to as the ‘rotator cuff’).
-This can happen with repeatedly trying a hard climbing move wherein the small stabilizers become fatigued allowing more laxity in the joint.
+When the big prime-mover muscles around the shoulders overpower the smaller stabilizer muscles, the head of the humerus can move out of place.
+Having this happen repeatedly under high loads will often tear one or more of the smaller shoulder stabilizers (the group referred to as the rotator cuff).
+This can happen with repeatedly trying a hard climbing move wherein the small stabilizers become fatigued, allowing more laxity in the joint.
 Stop when you feel any small shooting pain.
 You’ve done some damage and should not risk more.
 Shoulder surgery often has iffy outcomes and can spell the end of hard climbing.
 A simple maintenance program like this can help prevent this condition by isolating and activating the shoulder stabilizers.

 Recovering from Surgery

-Formulate and adhere to a therapy plan with your doc and or PT.
-As soon as you are cleared to do so get on a strength training plan that focuses on the injured limb bringing its strength and mobility closer to that of its healthy partner.
-Failing to do all you can as early as you are able, may result in persistent imbalances.
+Formulate and adhere to a therapy plan with your doc and/or PT.
+As soon as you are cleared to do so, get on a strength training plan that focuses on the injured limb—on bringing its strength and mobility closer to that of its healthy partner.
+Failing to do all you can as early as you are able may result in persistent imbalances.
 Your body will deal with structural and functional imbalances by developing compensatory movement patterns as workarounds for a lack of strength or mobility.
-This is especially true after hip/knee/ankle surgeries since these joints are heavily loaded everyday locomotion.
-These new neural pathways solve the short term problem of getting you moving again but they often result in problems down the road because these workarounds are moving and loading your joints in ways they are not meant for.
+This is especially true after hip/knee/ankle surgeries, since these joints are heavily loaded in everyday locomotion.
+These new neural pathways solve the short-term problem of getting you moving again.
+However, they often result in problems down the road because these workarounds are moving and loading your joints in ways they are not meant for.

-None of this is going to be easy whether it is the maintenance and pre-hab or the long post injury rehab process.
-However, going into this with eyes open will be the best strategy.
+None of this is going to be easy, whether it is the maintenance and prehab or the long post-injury rehab process.
+However, going into this with eyes open is the best strategy.